 What We Do:

 In addition to serving as a homeless shelter for children and families in the community, Deep Roots strives to break the generational cycle of homelessness.
 Our program challenges children and their parents to envision a brighter future, to sustain healthy relationships, and to navigate a course towards personal and social responsibility.
 Through better life experiences, with mentors, and by providing healthy life-models, education, and supports, Deep Roots seeks to show our families that homelessness is not destiny.
 Ending poverty and homelessness begins with the building of community, relationships, and in genuine human meeting – beyond barriers of race, class, and religion.
-In this way, community enriches ourselves, all others, and the lives of all our children; it lays the foundation for the gentle and peaceable world we long for: One in which the violence of poverty and homelessness have no more place.
+Community enriches all our lives, and the lives of our children; it lays the foundation for the gentle and peaceable world we long for: One in which the violence of poverty and homelessness have no more place.

 The Clairvaux Cafe – free meals daily, all are welcome